Last updated: June 2026

-The Forbidden City is bigger than any photo suggests.
-Nearly a thousand structures inside a complex that for centuries was off-limits to common people.
-Walking through those red and gold corridors is stepping into another time, you feel the weight of every detail, from the curved rooftops to the sculptures guarding each gateway.
+The Forbidden City is bigger than any photo suggests, and that was the first thing that struck me.
+There are nearly a thousand buildings inside a complex that for centuries was off-limits to ordinary people.
+Walking through those red and gold corridors is like stepping into another era: you feel the weight of every detail, from the curved roofs to the sculptures guarding each gateway.
+It was one of the visits I was looking forward to most in China, and it didn't disappoint.

 What is the Forbidden City?

-Officially known as the Palace Museum, the Forbidden City was the residence of China's emperors for nearly 500 years, from 1420 to 1912.
-It spans 72 hectares, holds 9,999 rooms according to tradition, and features an architecture that balances grandeur and symmetry in a way unique in the world.
+Officially called the Palace Museum, the Forbidden City was the residence of China's emperors for almost 500 years, from 1420 to 1912.
+It spans 72 hectares, 9,999 rooms according to tradition, and an architecture that balances grandeur and symmetry in a way that's unique in the world.

 Is the Forbidden City worth visiting?

-Yes, the Forbidden City is absolutely worth visiting and is one of the most remarkable experiences of any trip to China.
-The scale of the complex, the imperial architecture and the historical weight of the place make this one of the most impactful visits in Asia, ideal both for first-time visitors to Beijing and for those who want to explore Chinese history more deeply.
+Yes, the Forbidden City is absolutely worth it and is one of the most memorable experiences of any trip to China.
+The scale of the complex, the imperial architecture and the historical weight of the place make this one of the most striking visits in Asia, ideal both for first-time visitors to Beijing and for those who want to explore Chinese history more deeply.

 How to get to the Forbidden City